 1744: Bartholomew Bearsley became the first British wine merchant to purchase land in the Douro.
 It was a tough choice that paid off handsomely, allowing him to establish ties with the farmers and receive first dibs on their wines.

-1755: The Bearsley family became the first in the Douro to own vineyards and brew their wine, giving them a significant edge.
+1755: The Bearsley family became the first in the Douro to own vineyards and produce their own wine, giving them a significant edge.

-1850: By the year 1850, most Port wines were fortified with brandy during the fermentation process.
-Not all merchants supported this method, but buyers preferred the sweeter, more alcoholic wines that could be aged.
+1850: By the year 1850, most Port wines were fortified with brandy to stop the fermentation process.
+Not all merchants supported this method, but buyers preferred the sweeter, more alcoholic wines that aged well.

-1872: Phylloxera wiped off most of the Douro vines.
+1872: Phylloxera has killed a large percentage of vines in the Douro.
 This caused the cost of wine to increase while the quality decreased.